 Our Choice Of The Best Dog Boot For A Senior Dog

-This boot is excellent for our older dogs (and is the one I chose for Tango).
+These Expawlorer Waterproof Dog Boots are excellent for our older dogs (and are the ones I chose for Tango).
 It gives a bit of extra padding, it’s very easy to get on and off, and I found them to be very waterproof.
 The reflective strips add extra safety for evening and early morning walking, and the fabric is tough and wears well.
 The sole is grooved, and this certainly helps with grip in the snow and ice.
 They are value priced.
 See them here.

 - Flexible lug design